dergachev/docker-octopress/README.md

 Afterwards, your HTML will be hosted via GitHub Pages at [http://USERNAME.github.io](http://USERNAME.github.io).

+Note that GitHub Pages can take up to 10 minutes to start serving the HTML after the push.

 Don't forget that your source markdown still needs to be committed and pushed;
 now's a great time to do this to avoid future data loss.